Need to restore the wood trim on your vehicle? Learn how to do it by following the procedures below.

-When you're satisfied with the results, take a break and wait a few hours to allow the shellac to dry thoroughly.
-Be sure to place your pad in an airtight container to save it for the next session.
+When you’re satisfied with the results, take a break and wait a few hours for the shellac to dry thoroughly.
+Place your pad in an airtight container to save it for the next session.

-Once the first layer has dried thoroughly, place a small amount of alcohol into the core of the pad and "spirit" the surface, using the same "airplane" technique you used in applying the sealing coat.
+Once the first layer has dried thoroughly, place a small amount of alcohol into the pad’s core and “spirit” the surface, using the same “airplane” technique you used in applying the sealing coat.

-This step will remove the oil that has risen to the surface while the shellac was curing.
+This step will remove the oil that has risen to the surface while the shellac is curing.
 The oil must be extracted before applying the next layer.